 Audio and Video Recording of Lectures and Class Sessions

-There are several possible reasons why a lecture or class session might be recorded for teaching and learning purposes.
-Most frequently, lectures are recorded for use as a study aid.
-This process might be directed by the instructor, or by the student.
-For example:
+There are several possible reasons a lecture or class session might be recorded for teaching and learning purposes.
+This process might be initiated by the instructor, or by the student.

-- Some students wish to create their own audio or video recording of a lecture as a personal study aid.
-In certain cases, this may be a study strategy associated with a cognitive or physical disability.
+- Some students may wish to create their own audio or video recording of a lecture as a personal study aid or strategy associated with a cognitive or physical disability

 Whether instructors wish to record their lectures or have their lectures recorded or not is entirely at the discretion of the individual instructor.
-A lecture is considered the intellectual property of the instructor, and copyright guidelines and regulations apply to the recording of lectures.
+Unless a separate contract related to ownership of content is in place, a lecture is considered the intellectual property of the instructor, and copyright guidelines and regulations apply to the recording of lectures.
 Furthermore, recording a lecture also requires the observation of privacy guidelines and regulations for students in the class whose presence or statements might also be recorded.

 Consequently, the following considerations, guidelines, and policies apply to the audio and video recording of lectures: